FabianBach/takeover/README.md

     - install some C++ compiler
     - install Mono

-- open console in project root directory and
-    - npm install
-    - grunt sass
-    - grunt copy

-- run the server:
-    - open the console
-    - change to this project directory
+- open console, change to project directory and install by running `npm install` .
-    - type: node server.js

-- to configure the server edit the server.js and restart server if running
-- to configure the inputs edit the json files in resources/config/ and restart server
-- to configure the views edit the json files in resources/config/ and restart server
+- to get the application ready, execute the following grunt tasks: `grunt sass`, `grunt copy`, and `grunt concat` .

-To develop you will also need ruby with sass gem and grunt
+##start
+To run the server open the console, change to project directory and run `node server.js`.
+Server will then listen on localhost:80.

+##configure
+All configurations are made in JSON-files and can be found in `/resources/config/`.
+The server has to be restarted to apply any changes.

+Read the sample configs to learn more about the configuration of the application.